Average-case Speedup for Product Formulas: First-order Trotter for random Hamiltonians

 which is what we needed for \eqref{eq:bound_high_order}.

-\textbf{Gaussian coefficients.}\\ So far, we have shown for bounded, zero-mean random matrices.
-It is only one step away from matrices with Gaussian coefficients by central limit theorem.
-Represent Gaussian by Rademacher
+\end{proof} The above result for bounded random matrices quickly extends to those with Gaussian coefficients by the central limit theorem. \begin{proof}[Proof of Corollary~\ref{cor:first_order_gaussian}] Representing Gaussian by a sum of i.i.d.
+Rademachers